MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/services-in-china/apply-for-a-fapiao.md

 1. In the [admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), go to the **Billing** \> **Bills & payments** page.

-2. Find the invoice you want, click to view, or choose to download the PDF.
+2. Find the invoice you want, select to view, or choose to download the PDF.

 ### What if I enter the wrong email address when I register?